 - I expect that my students will be involved in and working on this class several times a week.
-This includes asking questions and participating in group discussions, watching videos, etc. - Since this is a 4-credit class you will spend at least 12-16 hours per week working on this class (including watching videos and attending zoom). - You should log into Zoom meetings prepared (this means you should have your notebook, table/laptop, work, etc. ready). - When we meet for zoom I expect you are caught up with the previous days material.
-I have organized our course similar to how it would be if we were in person.
-This calendar is just to help you stay organized.
-You may absolutely work ahead!!
-This ALSO does not mean that I expect you to work on 231 EVERY day, although that is a good idea. - I expect you will be respectful of everyone in the class, in word as well as behavior. and Discord board posts should be respectful and supportive of the success of everyone in the class.
+This includes asking questions and participating in group discussions, watching videos, etc. - Spend at least 8-12 hours per week working on this class. - You should log into Zoom meetings prepared (this means you should have your notebook, table/laptop, work, etc. ready). - I expect you will be respectful of everyone in the class, in word as well as behavior. and Discord board posts should be respectful and supportive of the success of everyone in the class.
 We will all need extra patience and kindness this term.
-If you are disrespectful on discord, you will be removed.